moszat/zabbix-apt-template/README.md

 ## Overview
 Zabbix template for APT package management

-For Zabbix version: 3.0 and higher. (according to Zabbix documentation, tested on version 6.0) This template is developed to monitor APT database status by Zabbix that works without any external scripts.
+For Zabbix version: 3.0 and higher. (according to Zabbix documentation, tested on version 6.0) This template is developed to monitor APT database status by Zabbix.
-The template use the apt-check python tool provided by update-notifier-common package.

 ## Requirements
 Linux distribution with apt package management